nacer-eb/KrotovHopfieldWaddington/README.md

 `useClipping` is a boolean which specifies whether you want to use clipping on the memory.
 If False, memories are normalized, by dividing by the largest pixel greater than one, this is more practical analytically.
 (DEFAULT: False - i.e. uses normalization)

 #### Training, plotting and saving

+To train the network, use

+    net.train_plot_update(3500)

+the only required argument is the number of epochs of training (for instance, 3500).
+Alternately, the following are the main optional arguments `isPlotting` plots the network at each epoch if True (DEFAULT: True), `isSaving` saves the network data (includes all epochs) if True (DEFAULT: False), `saving_dir` the directory in which to save the network (DEFAULT: None).

 ### The viewer module